bdoyle0182/cryptoTips/Encryption.md

 <p>The need for random IVs comes from the same place.
 Without a new random IV for each encryption, if the same message gets sent it will be encrypted to the same thing.</p>

 <p><b> SecureRandom </b> is a random number generator built specifically for cryptographic applications.
-Standard RNGs have the potential to be abued. </p>
+Standard RNGs have the potential to be abused. </p>

 <p>If your encryption key is hardcoded into your program anyone can access it!
 Anything encrypted with it isn't secure at all!</p>
 </div>